elytra/Concrete/README.md

 Adds a dead-simple annotation-based configuration system, similar to the Network module.

+### UtilPackets
+**Depends on Network**

+Contains a set of pre-baked Message implementations, for painless use with a NetworkContext from the Network package.

 ## Depending on Concrete

 Concrete *must* be shaded into the jar and will throw an exception at runtime if